camilotejeiro/camilotejeiro.github.io/_posts/2016-05-03-open-tools-for-circuit-design-learning-qucs-kicad-and-freecad.md

 sending the board to the fab.

-Normally, KiCad 3D component models are built with [Wings 3D](http://www.wings3d.com/), but we need FreeCAD to import the .stp files we get from the manufacturers (plus I have a little bit of experience working with FreeCAD).
+Normally, KiCad 3D component models are built with [Wings 3D](http://www.wings3d.com/), but we need FreeCAD to import the .stp linked_files we get from the manufacturers (plus I have a little bit of experience working with FreeCAD).

 My learning process for FreeCAD (as it relates to KiCad) went like this: